 How cold is too cold to camp?

 This is where it can get a bit tricky.
 For those who aren’t used to camping in the cold, you need to be careful and test the waters a bit before diving in.
 Even temps in the ’60s can create a very cold experience for someone who isn’t used to it.
-However, if you’re experienced and have all the right winter camping gear and know how to make a tent warmer, you can camp in the winter when it’s 40 degrees as well.

 Ready to learn how to winterize your tent?
 These simple tips can help!